See the Map for this Hike.

 We checked out the ruins of the old miner’s camp and then took the plunge down the steep trail into Cottonwood Canyon.
 Once at the bottom we found the nice creek and several campers — so we headed out closer to the Colorado River in the next side drainage to the NW (it also had water) and camped for the night.

 The next day we headed out to the overlook of the Colorado.
 It was very impressive with sheer drop-offs of veined schist.
 Evidently there is an old route here that goes all the way down to the river, but it looked a little rougher than our schedule would allow.
+This is also the site of a long-ago proposed tram to the bottom of the canyon.

 After watching a rafting party float by, we turned around and headed back up the Cottonwood drainage and then around the Horseshoe Mesa via the Tonto.
 About half way around the mesa we seemed to lose the trail.
 No big deal, the general direction was fairly clear and before too long we were looking down into the Hance drainage.
 The views down into this canyon were impressive, though this part of the route didn’t provide any real views of the Colorado.

 After a nice evening camped on the mesa, we hit the trail fairly early and made it up and out of the canyon within four hours.
 It was a nice hike.
-It’s not my favorite area of the canyon, but the views of the Colorado N of Cottonwood and the miner relics make it worth a visit.
+It’s not my favorite area of the canyon, but the views of the Colorado north of Cottonwood and the miner relics make it worth a visit.
 All in all we did about 20 miles in two half days and one full day.